UgnilJoZ/alphamg/README.md

 If you have git installed, you can go to your mods directory and type `git clone https://github.com/UgnilJoZ/alphamg.git`.

+## Screens
+I hope this link will work: https://www.dropbox.com/sh/j6oqbrf4mja3py5/AAA9oVKGinec6eoehU-FxKNGa?dl=0

 ## Technical structure
-This actually a modpack.
+This is actually a modpack.
 I wanted the MG to be modulary because the last try was "too many" code at one place.

 `alphamg_core` is the kernel that generates the ground material.
 It provides handlers to plugins that alter or read the heightmap or the humidity/heatmap it generates.